eurolinux-enterprise-linux-sources/numpy/src/doc/source/reference/c-api.coremath.rst

     and extended precision, and return a non 0 value is x has the signbit set (that is the number is negative).

+.. cfunction:: double npy_copysign(double x, double y)

+    This is a function equivalent to C99 copysign: return x with the same sign as y.
+Works for any value, including inf and nan.
+Single and extended precisions are available with suffix f and l.

+    .. versionadded:: 1.4.0

 Useful math constants
 ~~~~~~~~~~~~~~~~~~~~~